AssaadNaes/nesser_web_application/README.md

 ## Project Overview
 Nesser Online Shop is a modern e-commerce platform developed as a formal school project.
 The application features a robust and secure architecture, utilizing **Spring Boot** and **Spring Security** for the backend services.
 The frontend is built entirely with **pure JavaScript, HTML5, and CSS** without the use of external frameworks.

-To ensure a seamless setup and evaluation experience, the entire application—including the database—is fully **dockerized**.
+To ensure a seamless setup and evaluation experience, the entire application including the database is fully **dockerized**.
 This allows for consistent deployment and simplified local testing across any environment.

 ---